Samkth123/KTH-md/CC.md

 - Where are my competitors mines located and how are they different from others?

 If it was Retailing?
+- Where are my competitors brands, store locations and suppliers contracts

+If it was Pharma?
-- Where are my competitors stores
+- Where are my competitors brands, pate